 Always check the label or the Safety Data Sheet (SDS) provided with the material.
 If you’re unsure, ask your instructor or studio technician before use.

 Stay calm, follow your studio’s emergency protocol, and notify a lab technician immediately.
+If you are working at home or outside the studio/lab spaces look for any emergency alert systems to keep those nearby safe.
 Know where the nearest fire extinguisher, eyewash station, and emergency exit are before starting any work.

-Stop working immediately, leave the area, and get fresh air.
-Notify your instructor or a studio monitor and seek medical attention if symptoms persist.
+Stop working immediately, leave the area, get fresh air, and drink water.
+Notify your instructor or a studio monitor (if in those spaces) and seek medical attention if symptoms persist.
+If you are working in another space on campus you can connect with Campus Safety and if you are off-campus seek out the nearest urgent care.
 These can be signs of overexposure to fumes or poor ventilation.

 Always refer to the Art Safety Guidelines for proper disposal of chemicals, paints, and other hazardous materials.
 Never pour anything down the sink or throw it in the regular trash unless explicitly instructed.
 Use the designated disposal containers in your studio and follow the correct steps provided by your department.
 When unsure, ask your instructor or studio technician for guidance.